Golden Ocean Group Limited: GOGL - Delivery of dry bulk vessel

 Reference is made to the stock exchange notice dated March 14, 2017 where Golden Ocean Group Limited (NASDAQ and OSE: GOGL) ("Golden Ocean" or the "Company") announced that it has entered into agreements to acquire 16 modern dry bulk vessels in an all-share transaction where the Company will issue in aggregate 17.8 million consideration shares.

-The Company is pleased to announce that it has taken delivery of additional one vessel, Q Arion (to be renamed Golden Arion).
-Golden Ocean has issued 1,000,000 consideration shares to Quintana Shipping Ltd. and associated companies in exchange for the vessel.
-Following this transaction, the Company's issued share capital is USD 6,311,149.60 divided into 126,222,992 issued shares, each with a nominal value of USD 0.05.
+The Company is pleased to announce that it has taken delivery of additional one vessel, Sea Amber (to be renamed Golden Amber).
+Golden Ocean has issued 1,650,000 consideration shares to Hemen Holding Limited in exchange for the vessel.
+Following this transaction, the Company's issued share capital is USD 6,393,649.60 divided into 127,872,992 issued shares, each with a nominal value of USD 0.05.

 Hamilton, Bermuda